 Further information is available on the website of the Wadden Sea Visitor Centre (German only): https://www.wattenmeer-besucherzentrum.de/

-Important information: From January 6 to expectedly autumn 2020 the visitors' centre will be closed for reconstruction works.
+Important information: The visitors' centre will expectedly be closed for reconstruction works until Easter 2021.

 From March to October, you have the daily opportunity to experience an unforgettable trip with the MV “Harle Kurier” through the naval port, to the tanker jetties and to the JadeWeserPort.
 See up close how the heavy cargo ships of up to 350,000 t dock in Wilhelmshaven and marvel at the JadeWeserPort, Germany’s only deepwater harbour.